 You can either take a jeep or walk up the mountain to our village.
 Walking up to Gaunshahar is quite steepy so recommmend to take jeep.

 .
-A jeep leaves at 4 PM from in front of the Hotel Tukuche, every day of the week except for Saturday.
+A jeep leaves at 4 PM from in front of the Hotel Tukuche, every day of the week .
+But if you want to come on Saturday There is no jeep so you need to reserve the jeep and it costs is 2500 NPRS.
 The jeep will costs 300 NPR.But if you sit or stand back side of the jeep ,it costs only 200 NPR.

-Or if you want a jeep after 4 Pm or other time , you can reserve a jeep it costs 2500 NPR. before reserve please cal me, I can arrange you.
+Or if you want a jeep after 4 Pm or other time , you can reserve a jeep it costs 2500 NPR. before reserve please call me, I can arrange you.

 If you have any questions please feel free to ask, or if you have any problems in Besisahar please just give me a call from your mobile or from Hotel Tukuche.